 The festival Onam is celebrated for a period of ten days.
 The celebration is accompanied by great piousness and devotion by the natives of Kerala.
 Onam is celebrated in the month of Chingam (Malayalam month) which corresponds with the English months of September and October.
 The harvest festival of Onam is an amalgamation of a number of cultural aspects.
 Onam is popular as Thiruvonam (the last day of the harvest festival).

-Hope the dates of Onam 2017 will help you scale your routine accordingly.
+Hope the Onam 2019 date will help you scale your routine accordingly.

 But, what is the actual cause for celebrating the harvest festival of Onam?
 To have a better understanding of why Onam is celebrated, let’s take a look at the legends associated with Onam.